deeputech/deeputech.github.io/_posts/2023-11-23-terraform-eks-java-microservices-jhipster.md

 ---
+title: >-
-title: "Deploy Secure Spring Boot Microservices on Amazon EKS Using Terraform and Kubernetes"
+  Deploy Secure Spring Boot Microservices on Amazon EKS Using Terraform and Kubernetes
 published: true
+description: >-
-description: Deploy a cloud-native Java Spring Boot microservice stack secured with Auth0 on Amazon EKS using Terraform and Kubernetes.
+  Deploy a cloud-native Java Spring Boot microservice stack secured with Auth0 on Amazon EKS using Terraform and Kubernetes.
 tags:
   - java
   - terraform